dustinpfister/blog_posts/_posts/lodash_forin.md

 ## 1 - Lodash for in method, and what to know before hand

 This is a post on the \_.forIn method in lodash, and other related topics.
-The _.forIn method can be used to loop over both the own properties of an object as well as anything that may be in the prototype chain.
+The \_.forIn method can be used to loop over both the own properties of an object as well as anything that may be in the prototype chain.
 Also in these lodash posts of mine I also look into plain old vanilla js alternatives to lodash methods as well, and blend them together into one post.
 In order to gain something of value from this post I assume that you have at least some background with javaScript in general.
+However in this section I will be starting out with what there is to work with using lodash as at least one if not more libraries to use in a project.

 ### 1.1 - Basic example of \_.forIn